 CLINTON CURTIS (baritone) is a multi-genre singer, musician, and songwriter originally from Key West, Florida.
 As a choral singer he has worked with many of the world's luminary conductors and orchestras, most recently including engagements with the New York Philharmonic, Berlin Philharmonic, and San Francisco Symphony.
 March 2016 marked his operatic debut in Curlew River for the Mark Morris Dance Group.
 As a popular songwriter and frontman for The Clinton Curtis Band he has toured internationally as a cultural ambassador with the U.S Department of State.
-He has released five original studio albums available at music.clintoncurtis.com.

 RITA DONAHUE was born and raised in Fairfax, Virginia, and attended George Mason University.
 She graduated magna cum laude in 2002, receiving a B.A. in English and a B.F.A. in dance.
-Donahue danced with bopi's black sheep/dances by kraigpatterson and joined MMDG in 2003.
+Donahue danced with bopi's black sheep/dances by kraig patterson and joined MMDG in 2003.